 The room is used as a classroom, small theater, and musical venue.
 It was important for the space to be acoustically suited for multiple uses.

-Acoustical Solutions recommended and installed one-inch-thick AlphaSorb® Acoustic Panels lining the rear wall above the chair rail, and additional acoustic panels spaced out on the upper sidewalls.
+Acoustical Solutions recommended and installed one-inch-thick AlphaSorb® Fabric-Wrapped Acoustic Panels lining the rear wall above the chair rail, and additional acoustic panels spaced out on the upper sidewalls.

 The placement served two purposes.
 First, the AlphaSorb® Acoustic Panels improved the acoustics by breaking up large areas of reflective surface.
 Second, the panels were out of the way, protected from abuse from chairs, cleaning equipment, and hand rail or foot traffic.